Chemical and optical control of chiral-domain dynamics in 1T-TaS$_2$

 ~\\

-\leftline{ {\textbf{Discussion}}} { The overall photoinduced non-equilibrium dynamics are summarized in Fig. \ref{fig4}a.
-The in-plane expansion of the $\beta$ domain proceeds on two distinct timescales: an ultrafast non-thermal stage ($\sim$250 fs) followed by a slower NC–IC relaxation regime ($\sim$2 ps to $\sim$1 ns).
-Whereas the latter reflects domain redistribution mediated by thermal diffusion \cite{sun2020transient,sun2020pump}, the initial ultrafast switching must arise from a distinct non-thermal mechanism.
-To resolve the microscopic dynamics during this early stage, we employ time-dependent density functional theory molecular dynamics (TDDFT-MD) \cite{meng2008real,lian2018photoexcitation,lian2020ultrafast} to simulate laser-induced chiral switching dynamics.
-The calculations reveal coherent oscillations of the CDW amplitude mode at 2 THz (Supplementary Fig. S5), in excellent agreement with experiment.
-Within the displacive excitation of coherent phonons (DECP) mechanism \cite{zeiger1992theory,mizoguchi2002coherent,wang2025directional}, photoexcitation shifts the potential energy surface (PES), leading to a new quasi-equilibrium position in the excited state.
-This transient configuration corresponds to a structure with reduced CDW distortion, indicating that the excited state is geometrically and energetically closer to the domain-wall configuration.
+{\emph{Discussion}}--The photoinduced dynamics of Ti-doped 1\textit{T}-TaS$_2$ are summarized in Fig.~\ref{fig4}(a).
+The in-plane growth of the $\beta$ domain occurs in two regimes: an ultrafast nonthermal response within $\sim250$~fs, followed by a slower NC--IC relaxation extending from $\sim2$~ps to $\sim1$~ns.
+The latter is consistent with thermally mediated domain redistribution~\cite{sun2020transient,sun2020pump}, whereas the initial response points to a distinct nonthermal pathway.
+To examine this early-time process, we performed time-dependent density-functional-theory molecular-dynamics simulations~\cite{meng2008real,lian2018photoexcitation,lian2020ultrafast}.
+The calculations reproduce a coherent CDW amplitude-mode oscillation near 2~THz (Supplementary Fig.~S5), in agreement with experiment.
+Within the displacive excitation of coherent phonons framework~\cite{zeiger1992theory,mizoguchi2002coherent,wang2025directional}, photoexcitation shifts the potential-energy surface toward a configuration with reduced CDW distortion that is closer to the domain-wall state.
+During the first half-cycle, the $\alpha$ phase is driven toward this transient configuration, facilitating access to the $\beta$ phase on a timescale set by the coherent phonon (Fig.~\ref{fig4}(b,c)).
+The calculations therefore support a phonon-assisted channel for chiral-domain reorganization.

-This leads to a microscopic picture of chiral switching (Fig. \ref{fig4}b,c).
-Impulsive excitation first drives the system into a highly non-equilibrium state via the DECP mechanism, reshaping the PES.
-This is followed by the excitation of coherent amplitude‑mode oscillations.
-During the first half‑cycle of the oscillation, the left-handed ($\alpha$) phase is driven toward the domain-wall configuration (TS state), enabling barrier crossing on an ultrafast timescale.
-This phase‑locked coherent motion opens a transient window through which the system can access the right‑handed ($\beta$) phase, thereby establishing a dynamical channel for chiral interconversion.

-Remarkably, our experimental results reveal a deviation from the theoretically expected sequential switching scenario.
-The growth of the $\beta$ domain's correlation length ($\sim$ 250 fs) is even earlier than the decrease of the $\alpha$ domain's correlation length ($\sim$ 500 fs) (see Fig. \ref{fig2}f and Supplementary Fig. S3).
-This suggests that conversion does not initiate within the $\alpha$ domains, but rather within the chiral-coexistence metastable regions of the domain walls.
-In these regions, the optical field may directly drive a rapid transition to the $\beta$-NC phase, potentially through transient screening of the surrounding $\alpha$ order.
-Such metastable regions have been observed by scanning tunneling microscopy, where they appear as ring-shaped Star-of-David structures \cite{geng2025filling}.
-Although direct confirmation of this microscopic pathway will require future ultrafast real-space probes, these domain-wall regions likely serve as the nucleation centers for the photoinduced chiral switching.